christian-westbrook/interactive-sentence-predictor/README.txt

 2. RUNTIME APPLICATION

 	To load the runtime application, find run.sh in the predictor directory and execute it.
-	If you only want to compile all files in the predictor directory, execute build.sh.

 	The run.sh script will launch a GUI.
 Press the 'listen' button to start SST recognition.
 	Once the application recognizes a long enough sentence, it will begin to build a sentence.